 Reducing gun violence: Stanford scholars tackle the issue

-After recent shootings at a grocery store in Boulder, Colorado, and at a spa in Atlanta, Georgia, many Americans are asking, yet again, how to prevent future acts of senseless violence from occurring.
-Concerns are being raised about the causes and solutions to gun violence: Why are so many people killed each year by guns?
+After 19 children and two teachers were slaughtered by a gunman at Robb Elementary School in Uvalde, Texas, many Americans are asking, yet again, how to prevent future acts of senseless violence from occurring.
 What gun laws need to be changed?
+Why is it so difficult to pass regulations?
 How can Second Amendment rights be balanced with firearm safety?